Generic Name: amlodipine/valsartan (am-LOE-di-peen/val-SAR-tan)

-Severe allergic reactions (rash; hives; itching; difficulty breathing or swallowing; tightness in the chest; swelling of the mouth, face, lips, throat, or tongue; unusual hoarseness); burning, numbness, or tingling; change in the amount of urine produced; chest, jaw, or arm pain; fainting; fast, slow, or irregular heartbeat; fever, chills, or persistent sore throat; severe or persistent dizziness or light-headedness; severe or persistent muscle pain or aches; shortness of breath; sudden, severe nausea or vomiting; sudden, unexplained weight gain; swelling of the feet, ankles, or hands; symptoms of liver problems (eg, dark urine, loss of appetite, pale stools, severe or persistent stomach pain, yellowing of the eyes or skin); unusual sweating or weakness; worsening of angina pain (eg, longer, more often, more severe).
+Severe allergic reactions (rash; hives; itching; difficulty breathing or swallowing; tightness in the chest; swelling of the mouth, face, lips, throat, or tongue; unusual hoarseness); burning, numbness, or tingling; change in the amount of urine produced; chest, jaw, or arm pain; fainting; fast, slow, or irregular heartbeat; fever, chills, or persistent sore throat; severe or persistent dizziness or light-headedness; severe or persistent muscle pain or aches; shortness of breath; stiff muscles, tremors, or muscle movements that are not normal; sudden, severe nausea or vomiting; sudden, unexplained weight gain; swelling of the feet, ankles, or hands; symptoms of liver problems (eg, dark urine, loss of appetite, pale stools, severe or persistent stomach pain, yellowing of the eyes or skin); unusual sweating or weakness; worsening of angina pain (eg, longer, more often, more severe).

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.